krzema12/snakeyaml-engine-kmp/README.md

 a library that integrates with [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).

 SnakeYAML Engine KMP uses comprehensive [YAML test suites](https://github.com/yaml/yaml-test-suite) that validate correctness.
-However, performance has not been evaluated.
+Detailed performance testing wasn't conducted, however we have performance reports (see [here](https://krzema12.github.io/snakeyaml-engine-kmp-benchmarks/dev/bench/)) and mechanisms in place that should prevent performance regressions.

 ## How to use